kelssslan/LightsOut/README.md

+Class: COMP 2005: Software Engineering

+Goal: Change all the tiles to black!

+Programming Language: Java

 Unfortunately, since this was an academic project.
 I cannot release the source code without the professor's permission.
 Send me an email at **klan@mun.ca** for any questions!